by Andy Stumpf

 You will have the opportunity to make millions of decisions throughout the course of your life.
 In the end, those millions can be reduced to only two: the choice of discipline, or the choice of regret.
 This is a simple concept, but an extremely difficult reality.

 As I walked into the Nashville airport this morning, I saw a line of people no less than thirty strong waiting for an elevator that could at most hold five people.
 The elevator line was on the first floor, check-in station was on the third.
 The cause of the line: one escalator was out of service.
 Adjacent to the broken escalator was a flight of stairs that led to a functioning escalator on the second floor.
 Total number of stairs needed to climb, 10.
 Total number of people willing to take the stair: 0.

 Person after person approached the escalator not realizing it was out of service.
 As they reached the foot of the escalator and realized the magic stairs were not moving, a decision needed to be made.
-They could move literally one foot to the left and climb the stairs, or join the ever growing line for the elevator.
+They could move literally one foot to the left and climb the stairs, or join the ever-growing line for the elevator.
 I did not witness a single person choose the stairs.
-I could hear people grumbling about the line, even more so when they finally arrived to check in for their flights.
+I could hear people grumbling about the line, even more so when they finally arrived at check-in for their flights.
 Nothing but complaints about how they were running late, because of the elevator.

 I caught myself laughing out loud.
 My initial thought was that we are the laziest species on the planet.
 The more I thought about it, I realized I was watching a group of people that have conditioned themselves to take the easy way out.
-Not only are most people conditioned, most are actively searching for the path of least resistance, all the time.
+Not only are most people conditioned, but most are also actively searching for the path of least resistance, all the time.
 Physical convenience trumps all, even when the answer is staring you right in the face.
 They are losing the race, one inch at a time.